 “For textile applications, including custom on-demand wearables, we have added the Class 1 laser module and cradle feeder," she says.
 "While the Zünd D3 with Board Handling System (BHS) was primarily designed with packaging users in mind, we have also seen wide-spread adoption from higher-volume sign and graphic printers taking advantage of the system’s unbeatable efficiency.
 No matter the application, PSPs are keen to push more work out the door, and Zünd offers them a variety of products and methods to do just that.”

-Roden says that Zünd being the most widely accepted digital cutting solution on the market means they have users meet print demand on a huge array of print products: from retail promotional graphics, POP displays, tradeshow & display graphics to folding carton and corrugated packaging and much more.
+Roden says that Zünd being the most widely accepted digital cutting solution on the market means they have users who meet print demand on a huge array of print products: from retail promotional graphics, POP displays, tradeshow and display graphics to folding carton and corrugated packaging and much more.
 The possibilities are truly endless.”